mel24ncf/Machine-Learning-Projects/Supervised Learning/README.md

 # Supervised Learning

 ## Definition:
-Supervised Machine Learning is a branch of machine learning that is concerned with algorithms that are trained on labeled datasets.
-The type of labeling determines whether the task is a classification or regression problem.
+Supervised Machine Learning is the branch of machine learning that is concerned with training models on labeled datasets.
+These models learn from the labeled datasets to make predictions on the labels of unseen data.
+In supervised learning, the goal is to predict these labels, which can be categorical, referred to as **classes**, or numeric and continuous, known as **targets**.
+The labeling determines the type of supervised task which in turn influences the set of models that one can apply to the problem.

 ## Types:
 ### Classification:
-In a classification problem, the goal is to train a computer to correctly assign each instance to its appropriate category (or set of categories in multi-label classification).
+In a classification problem, the goal is to train a computer to correctly assign each instance to its appropriate class.
+(or set of classes in multi-label classification).
 Examples include classifying the following:

   * Survivors of the Titanic
   * Customer Churn